Call now

 • Rat excrement can carry diseases and harmful bacteria, posing significant health risks to humans and pets.

-• Recognizing the signs of a rat infestation, including rat poop and other indicators, is crucial for timely intervention.
+Recognizing the signs of a rat infestation, including rat poop and other indicators, is crucial for timely intervention and for knowing what to do if you find rat droppings.

 Types of Droppings

-• Squirrel droppings are larger and more cylindrical than rat droppings, often found in attics and near entry points.
+• Squirrel droppings are typically slightly larger than rat droppings, measuring up to 0.5 inches in length.

 • Bat droppings (guano) resemble long, dark grains of rice and accumulate under roosts, posing health risks due to the potential for disease transmission.